enigmosity/learn-aws/developer-associate/exam-questions.md

     - *Default Values* apply if the option is not set an any of the other levels
     - setting in location with highest precedence is applied.
     - *Settings in configuration files are not applied directly to the environment and cannot be removed without modifying the configuration files and deploying a new application version.*
+- there are two methods to save configuration options settings.
+Config files in YAML or JSON can be included in application's source code in the `.ebextensions` and deployed as part of application source bundle.
 - if you want to deploy a worker application that processes periodic background tasks, application source bundle must also include a cron.yaml file
 - *immutable deployments*: launch a full set of new instances running the new version of the application in a separate ASG, alongisde the instances running the old version.
 If new instances don't pass healthchecks, Elastic Beanstalk terminates them leaving the original instances untouched.
 - Blue/Green deployments allow you to have a separate deployment environment.
 - if you can't find an AMI to run your code, use Packer to create a custom platform which will run it.
+- custom_platform.json is the file for creating a custom platform with Packer
+    - *source_ami* is required in a packer template.
+It is the base operating systems used to create a custom AMI.
+Could be: amazon linux AI, ubuntu1604, rhel7, rhel6
+    - the region id required in a packer template and should be the same as the region from which the AMI of the EC2 instance is copied.
+- Dockerrun.aws.json version 2 file can be used to specify EC2 container instance and file volumes for multi-container Docker platform in Beanstalk environments.
+The file has 3 sections
+    1. AWSEVDockerrunVersion: version 2 for multi-container Docker environments
+    2. ContainerDefinitions: to specify container definitions
+    3. Volumes: creates volumes from folders in the EC2 container instance or source bundle
+- `docker-compose.yml` file is used to deploy the docker image from a hosted repository to the beanstalk env.
+No version 1 or 2 associated with the file.
+- Dockerrun.aws.json version 1 file is used to deploy a single docker container to the beanstalk env
+- with traffic splitting deployment, beanstalk will launch a completely new set of instances with new versions in a separate ASG and forward on a certain percentage of traffic to the new version during the evaluation period.
+The percentage of traffic to be diverted to the new version is specified in 'NewVersionPercent' while evaluation time is specified in the 'EvaluationTime' parameter.
+-

 ## SAM